Follow my intraday comments on Twitter @dacenergy.

 Quote of the Day

-With the markets looking for oil price direction we may see the fundamentals have a directional impact yet again this week.
-At the moment with all of the financial uncertainty permeating around the global markets it is difficult to say when this week's report will impact the market.
-The normal weekly reports get underway late this afternoon when the API data will be released at 4:30 PM EST followed by the more widely watched EIA data on Thursday afternoon at 1 PM (EST).
+At the moment with all of the financial uncertainty permeating around the global markets it is difficult to say when this week's report will impact the market (if at all).
+The more widely watched EIA data will be released this afternoon at 1 PM (EST).
 My projections for this week's inventory reports are summarized in the following table.
 I am expecting mixed report with a modest decline in crude oil stocks as a result of an increase in refinery utilization rates.
 I am even expecting a decline in gasoline inventories for the first time in three weeks while we should see the first build in distillate fuel stocks of the season.
 I am expecting crude oil stocks to decline by about 1.0 million barrels.
 If the actual numbers are in sync with my projections the year over year surplus of crude oil would come in around 6.7 million barrels while the overhang versus the five year average for the same week will widen to 25.2 million barrels.

 Even with refinery runs expected to increase by about 0.5% I am expecting a modest decline in gasoline stocks as demand likely increased (due to the holiday weekend in the US).
 Gasoline stocks are expected to draw by about 0.5 million barrels which would result in the gasoline year over year deficit hovering near the 9.8 million barrel mark while the deficit versus the five year average for the same week will switch back to a surplus of about 1.5 million barrels.
 All eyes will be focused on the gasoline number once again this week after last week's surprise build in stocks for the second week in a row.
 Gasoline demand is definitely on the defensive even as last week's implied demand number increased marginally as retailers got ready for the long holiday weekend in the US.